-Mandatory Notification of Trade - Options
+MANDATORY NOTIFICATION OF TRADE - OPTIONS

 The options may be exercised in part or in full within three weeks following the official announcement of the financial results for the fourth quarter of 2019, first quarter of 2020 and second quarter of 2020.

-The Company has resolved to settle the economic value of the exercised options through transfer of shares held in treasury and has therefore initiated the transfer of 57,170 treasury shares to the employees as settlement of the exercised options.
-This also includes transfer of treasury shares to non-primary insiders.
-After the transaction, the Company will hold 1,635,745 treasury shares.
+Pursuant to the grant, an entitled employee in said share option program has exercised a total number of 20,000 of said options.
+The Company has resolved to settle the economic value of the exercised options through transfer of shares held in treasury and has therefore initiated the transfer of 6,003 treasury shares to the employee as settlement of the exercised options.
+After the transaction, the Company will hold 1,927,995 treasury shares.

 For more information: